redis/redis-doc/topics/pubsub.md

 A client subscribed to one or more channels should not issue commands, although it can subscribe and unsubscribe to and from other channels.
-The reply of the `SUBSCRIBE` and `UNSUBSCRIBE` operations are sent in the form of messages, so that the client can just read a coherent stream of messages where the first element indicates the type of message.
+The replies to subscription and unsubscription operations are sent in the form of messages, so that the client can just read a coherent stream of messages where the first element indicates the type of message.
+The commands that are allowed in the context of a subscribed client are `SUBSCRIBE`, `PSUBSCRIBE`, `UNSUBSCRIBE`, `PUNSUBSCRIBE`, `PING` and `QUIT`.

 ## Format of pushed messages